Branched coverings of $CP^2$ and other basic 4-manifolds: Introduction

 In \cite{Pi95} the first author proved that any closed orientable PL 4-manifold $M$ is a simple 4-fold covering of $S^4$ branched over a closed locally flat PL surface self-transversally immersed in $S^4$.
 Subsequently, in \cite{IP02} the self-intersections of the branch surface were shown to be removable once the covering has been stabilized to degree five, obtaining $M$ as a 5-fold covering of $S^4$ branched over a closed locally flat PL surface embedded in $S^4$.

-On the other hand, it is a classical result of algebraic geometry that any smooth complex algebraic surface $S \subset \CP^n$ is a holomorphic branched covering of $\CP^2$, where the branch set is an algebraic curve in $\CP^2$ with nodes and cusps as the only singularities.
-Furthermore, Auroux in \cite{Au00} extended this result to all closed symplectic 4-manifolds $M$, proving that they are realizable as ``symplectic'' coverings of $\CP^2$ branched over a symplectic surface in $\CP^2$ with nodes and cusps as the only singularities.
-This means that, up to an integer factor, the symplectic form of $M$ is the lifting of the standard one of $\CP^2$ by such a branched covering.
+On the other hand, it is a classical fact of algebraic geometry that any smooth irreducible projective surface $S \subset \CP^n$ is a holomorphic branched covering of $\CP^2$ obtained by taking a general projection, where the branch set is an irreducible nodal cuspidal algebraic curve in $\CP^2$.
+Even though this result is folklore, a proof appeared surprisingly only in a 2011 paper by Ciliberto and Flamini \cite{CF11}.

+Furthermore, Auroux in \cite{Au00} extended this result to all closed integral symplectic 4-manifolds $M$, proving that, roughly, they are realizable as ``symplectic'' coverings of $\CP^2$ branched over a symplectic nodal cuspidal surface in $\CP^2$.
+In fact, every closed integral symplectic 4-manifold $(M,\omega)$ admits a branched covering $M \to \CP^2$, such that the pullback of the Fubini-Study form $\omega_{\text{FS}}$ can be suitably perturbed to a symplectic form which is ambient isotopic to $k \omega$ for some sufficiently large integer $k$.
+Moreover, any symplectic form on $M$ is homotopic, through symplectic forms, to an integral one realizable as above.
+It is worth noting that there is a subtle difference between holomorphic and symplectic singular surfaces in $\CP^2$: holomorphic nodal singularities are always positive, while the symplectic ones may also be negative.

-Hence, it is interesting to study the topology of branched coverings of $\CP^2$, and a natural question is the following: {\sl which closed oriented 4-manifolds are realizable as branched coverings of $\CP^2$?}
+Hence, it is interesting to study the topology of branched coverings of $\CP^2$, and a natural question is the following: \emph{which closed oriented 4-manifolds are realizable as branched coverings of $\CP^2$?}

 In this paper we give a complete answer to this question, by proving that a closed connected orientable PL $4$-manifold $M$ is a simple branched covering of $\CP^2$ (branched over an embedded locally flat surface) if and only if the second Betti number $b_2(M)$ is positive.
 In addition, we also characterize the 4-manifolds $M$ that are branched coverings of $S^2 \times S^2$, $S^2 \simtimes S^2$ and $S^3 \times S^1$.
 Finally, we generalize these results to branched coverings of $\cs_m \CP^2 \cs_n\CPbar^2$, $\cs_n(S^2\times S^2)$ and $\cs_n(S^3 \times S^1)$.